 They just rather steal from their customers.
 And they’ll keep doing it until someone makes big-enough waves about it and the mainstream media notices.
 So far, no luck.

-I’m going with a custom integration of InfusionSoft and a Finnish payment processor (and bank).
+I’m switching to a custom integration between InfusionSoft and a Finnish payment processor.
 Maybe you should do something similar?

 I don’t usually write about the financial side of business.

 But I know many of my clients use PayPal and are probably facing the same situation that I have dealt with.
 So, this exception seemed to be in order.

 If you know someone who uses PayPal, let them know about this.
 They might be losing thousands every year.

 And if you’re building a business, take a look at this 5-step system that helps you figure out what makes people pay attention to you, join your email list, and ultimately buy your products or hire you.